Skip to main content

 Senders play a vital role in the data communication process by converting the digital data into a suitable format for transmission.

-They ensure that the data is encoded and modulated correctly before being sent across a communication channel.
+They ensure the data is encoded and modulated correctly before being sent across a communication channel.

 Receiver